gracealto/gracealto.github.io/README.md

 ## Current 2024 F1 Grand Prix Circuits and Former Formula 1 Circuits
+This is a map with details about all current 2024 Formula 1 Grand Prix circuits in red.
+In blue, there are points of all former F1 circuits to show how many different circuits F1 has taken place at since its conception in 1950.
+Data from F1.com.
 <iframe src="https://www.google.com/maps/d/embed?mid=1j1CFh40m_yjxLTk_w_y7xabdAra1Mo4&ehbc=2E312F" width="1000" height="500"></iframe>

 ## 2023 Formula 1 Season Stats